Prataparudra

 Pratāparudra (r. c.
-1289–1323), also known as Rudradeva II, was the last ruler of the Kakatiya dynasty of India.
+1289–1323) was the last monarch of the Kakatiya dynasty of India.
 He ruled the eastern part of Deccan, with his capital at Warangal.

-Prataparudra succeeded his grandmother Rudramadevi as the Kakatiya monarch.
-In the first half of his reign, he subjugated the insubordinate chiefs who had asserted their independence during his predecessor's reign.
-He also achieved successes against the neighbouring Hindu kingdoms of the Yadavas (Seunas), the Pandyas and Kampili.
+Prataparudra succeeded his grandmother Rudrama as the Kakatiya monarch.
+In the first half of his reign, he subjugated the insubordinate chiefs who had asserted their independence during his grandmother's reign.
+He also achieved successes against the neighbouring kingdoms of the Yadavas (Seunas), the Pandyas and Kampili.

-In 1310, he faced an invasion from the Muslim Delhi Sultanate, and agreed to become a tributary of the Delhi Sultan Alauddin Khalji.
+In 1310, he faced an invasion from the Delhi Sultanate, and agreed to become a tributary of the Delhi Sultan Alauddin Khalji.
 After Alauddin's death, he stopped making tribute payments, but a 1318 invasion forced him to pay tribute to Alauddin's son Mubarak Shah.
 After the end of the Khalji dynasty, he again withheld the tribute payments to Delhi.
-This prompted the new Sultan Ghiyath al-Din Tughluq to order a 1323 invasion that ended the Kakatiya dynasty and resulted in annexation of their kingdom to the Delhi Sultanate.
+This prompted the new Sultan Ghiyath al-Din Tughluq to order a 1323 invasion that ended the Kakatiya dynasty and resulted in the annexation of their kingdom to the Delhi Sultanate.

 Early life

+According to Telugu-rajula-charitramu, Prataparudra was born in the Shaka year 1166 (1244 CE); this may be a mistake for Shaka 1176 (1254 CE).
+The earliest record to mention him is his grandmother Rudrama's 1261 CE Malkapuram inscription.

-Prataparudra succeeded his grandmother Rudramadevi on the Kakatiya throne.
-His mother Mummadamma was the eldest daughter of Rudramadevi and Chalukya prince Virabhadra.
+His mother Mummadamma was the eldest daughter of Rudrama and the Chalukya prince Virabhadra.
 His father Mahadeva was a Kakatiya prince.
+Prataparudra succeeded Rudramadevi on the Kakatiya throne.

 Earlier historians believed that Rudramadevi ruled until 1295, because some records before this year name Prataparudra as Kumara-Rudra (Prince Rudra).
 However, a later inscription discovered at Chandupatla confirms that Rudramadevi died some days before 27 November 1289, the date of the inscription.
 Moreover, some records before 1295 (such as the 1292 Inkirala inscription) call Prataparudra a Maharaja.
 It appears that Prataparudra continued to be called Kumara-Rudra for some years after ascending the throne, because this was a familiar usage.
-Prataparudra’s chief queen was Visalakshi; Pratapa-charitra, a late legendary account of the Kakatiya kings, refers twice to this queen.
-Another queen of this king, by the name of Lakshmidevi is mentioned in an inscription found in the village Yelgedu in the Karimnagar district.
+Prataparudra’s chief queen was Visalakshi; Pratapa-charitra, a late legendary account of the Kakatiya kings refers twice to this queen.
+Lakshmidevi was another queen of this king mentioned in an inscription found in the village Yelgedu in the present-day Karimnagar district.

-Prataparudra had been associated in his grandmother's military campaigns and administration, which helped him gain acceptance of the nobles after ascending the throne.
+Prataparudra had been associated with his grandmother's military campaigns and administration, which helped him gain the acceptance of the nobles after ascending the throne.

 Subjugation of Ambadeva and his allies

-During the reign of Prataparudra's predecessor Rudramadevi, Ambadeva – a Kayastha feudatory of the Kakatiyas – had set up an independent kingdom with support of the neighbouring Yadava (Seuna) and Pandya dynasties.
+During the reign of Prataparudra's predecessor Rudramadevi, Ambadeva – a Kayastha feudatory of the Kakatiyas – had set up an independent kingdom with support from the neighbouring Yadava (Seuna) and Pandya dynasties.
 Soon after ascending the throne, Prataparudra reorganized the Kakatiya military, and launched expeditions against Ambadeva and his allies.